-She gain greater visibility thanks to the musical Up Jumped a Swagman (1965) by Christopher Miles, in whose opening credits she is cited as debutant ("introducing"), and with the following thriller Circus of Fear (1966), by John L. Moxey, in which she stars alongside stars of the caliber of Christopher Lee, Leo Genn, Klaus Kinski and another British actress who will get some fame in Italy: Margaret Lee.
+She gain greater visibility thanks to the musical Up Jumped a Swagman (1965) by Christopher Miles, in whose opening credits she is cited as debutant ("introducing"), and with the following thriller Circus of Fear (1966), by John L. Moxey, in which she works alongside stars of the caliber of Christopher Lee, Leo Genn, Klaus Kinski and another British actress who will get some fame in Italy: Margaret Lee.

 On the subject of student rebellions is her following film: To Sir, with Love (1967), by James Clavell, a sort of English version of "Blackboard Jungle", thanks to which she has the possibility of supporting, with a more substantial role than usual, the American celebrity Sidney Poitier and to acquire a certain fame also at international level.